MicrosoftDocs/fabric-docs/docs/get-started/decision-guide-data-store.md

 ---
 title:  Fabric decision guide - choose a data store
-description: Review a reference table and some quick scenarios to help in choosing whether to use a warehouse, lakehouse, Power BI Datamart, or KQL Database for your data in Fabric.
+description: Review a reference table and some quick scenarios to help in choosing whether to use a warehouse, lakehouse, Power BI Datamart, or event house for your data in Fabric.
 author: bradleyschacht
 ms.author: scbradl
 ms.reviewer: sngun, wiassaf